fullstackreact/30-days-of-react/day-03/post.md

 So far, our app has one `<h1>` element that says 'Hello World'.

-Let's change header text to say 'Journal' and create new component for entries in the journal.
+Let's change header text to say 'Journal' and create new component to render journal entries.

 For now, let's keep `Entry` components simple.
-A simple `<p>` paragraph in a `<div>` container will be fine.
+A simple `<p>` paragraph in a `<div>` container will suffice.

 ```javascript
 function Entry() {